Omaha High-Low Poker Gaming Strategy. Part IV

 This is called change of route.
 Initially he aimed at Low and now he aims at High.
 Sometimes he will be lucky to draw a pair with his hand’s high card and sometimes nothing.
 In such pots with small number of players when high cards are dealt, an open suggestion to steal the pot may be made.
 A pot may be stolen by making a bet or raising it.
 Try and win oftener in such pots.

-Omaha high-low split is a kind of poker promising good entertainment and ability to put in use poker skills.
+Omaha hi low split is a kind of poker promising good entertainment and ability to put in use poker skills.
 Unlike usual Omaha there are fewer tricks in this one and more hope for good estimation of hand valuability.

 A player, good in high-low poker and familiar to games with common cards, will be okay with Omaha eight-or-higher.